Rejecting a second-hand car

 And if you reject a second-hand car you must stop using it immediately.

-If you're past the first 30 days but a problem has become clear which would have been present at the point of purchase, then you're entitled to ask for a repair or replacement free of charge.
+If you're past the first 30 days but a problem has arisen that you think would have been present at the time of purchase, then you're entitled to ask for a repair or replacement free of charge.